The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Core Meanings: Balance, harmony, moderation, patience, purpose, blending, adaptation, peace.

 Archetypal Message: Temperance depicts an angel pouring liquid between two cups, symbolizing balance and harmony.
-This card calls us to moderation in all things, to find the middle ground, and to blend different elements to achieve peace and equilibrium.
+This card calls you to moderation in all things, to find the middle ground, and to blend different elements to achieve peace and equilibrium.

 Core Meanings: Addiction, bondage, materialism, unbridled desires, shadow side, limitation, fear, physical pleasures, enslavement.